frenda717/CKAD/Udemy Mock Exams/Udemy-Mock05.md

     cloudstack-pvc   Bound    cloudstack-pv   128Mi      RWO                           <unset>                 3s

-05. (Cronjob schedule錯誤) In the ckad-job namespace, schedule a job called learning-every-hour that prints this message in the shell every hour at 0 minutes: I will pass CKAD certification.
+05. (Cronjob schedule錯誤) In the ckad-job namespace, schedule a job called learning-every-hour that prints this message in the shell **every hour at 0 minutes**: I will pass CKAD certification.

     In case the container in pod failed for any reason, it should be restarted automatically.